- Other Post Graduate Training - Medical College of Wisconsin (1999-2005)

 Ty Shang, M.D., Ph.D.

-Dr. Ty Shang, M.D., Ph.D., is an Assistant Professor in UT Southwestern Medical Center’s Department of Neurology and Neurotherapeutics.
+Dr. Ty Shang, M.D., Ph.D., is an Associate Professor in UT Southwestern Medical Center’s Department of Neurology.

 An expert in cerebrovascular disease and stroke, Dr. Shang is a member of UT Southwestern’s world-class stroke team.
 He also serves as assistant director of the Vascular Neurology/Stroke Fellowship Program.